 Reach for this book when your child is curious about the hidden lives of neighbors or is navigating the complexities of their own cultural identity.
 It is perfect for children who feel they are living between two worlds or who need to develop a deeper sense of empathy for the people they pass in the hallway every day.
 The book explores a single apartment building where twelve different families live, highlighting the beauty of diverse traditions and the shared human experiences of loneliness, belonging, and pride.
 Through these interconnected stories, readers see how small moments of kindness create a community.
 It is a gentle but profound collection that normalizes different family structures and heritage, making it an ideal choice for middle-grade readers developing their social awareness and sense of self.

-The book deals with identity, microaggressions, and economic struggle.
-The approach is direct and realistic, capturing the subtle ways children feel 'different' in school or society.
+The book realistically portrays the impact of microaggressions and economic struggles on children and families.
+The approach is direct and realistic, capturing the subtle ways children experience prejudice or feel excluded due to economic disparities in school or society.
 It is secular in tone but deeply respectful of various religious practices.
 Resolutions are realistic rather than magical: problems aren't always solved, but the characters find internal strength or communal support.

 A 10-year-old child who lives in a city and feels like a face in the crowd, or a suburban child who is starting to notice that everyone’s 'home life' looks and smells a little different.

 The book is safe to read cold.
-Parents may want to look up specific cultural terms or foods mentioned to enrich the discussion, but the text is largely self-explanatory.
+Parents may enjoy looking up specific cultural terms or foods mentioned to learn more about the traditions represented in the book.
+The text provides sufficient context for understanding the story.
 A parent might reach for this after hearing their child ask a question about a neighbor's culture that they weren't sure how to answer, or if their child mentions feeling like they don't quite fit in at school.

 Younger readers (age 8-9) will focus on the friendships and the 'mystery' of the building.
 Older readers (11-12) will better grasp the nuanced themes of systemic pressure, cultural code-switching, and the search for authentic identity.

-Unlike many books that focus on a single immigrant experience, this collection celebrates the intersectionality of many different cultures (Korean, Muslim, Jewish, and more) within one shared physical space, proving that we are more alike than we are different.
+Unlike many books that focus on a single immigrant experience, this collection celebrates the intersectionality of many different cultures (Korean, Muslim, Jewish, and more) within one shared physical space, highlighting both shared experiences and unique cultural traditions. ```

 Set in a single urban apartment complex, this collection features twelve interconnected short stories.
 Each chapter focuses on a different child or family living in the building, ranging from a girl dealing with the pressures of being a 'perfect' daughter to a boy navigating his first Ramadan.
 The stories overlap slightly, creating a tapestry of a vibrant, multicultural community.